Last Updated on February 7, 2023 by Jeremy

-Fallingwater has become a popular tourist destination in southwestern Pennsylvania as it was designed by the famous architect, Frank Lloyd Wright.
+Fallingwater has become a popular tourist destination in southwestern Pennsylvania as it was designed by the famous architect, Frank Lloyd Wright, is one of his most acclaimed works, and was named a UNESCO World Heritage Site in 2019.

-There is good reason for this popularity, as it is one of the architect's most iconic works and features unique designs both in the layout of the house itself, but also how it appears in nature over the changing seasons.
+There are several more good reasons for this popularity, as the house features unique designs both in the layout and how it appears in nature over the changing seasons.

 But did you know that Fallingwater is connected to Pittsburgh in that the famous Kaufmann family (of Kaufmann department store fame) were the original owners of the property and hired Frank Lloyd Wright to build them a house near one of their favorite waterfalls in Ohiopyle?